 - $10 – Provides TTC tickets and lunch for a child to attend a recreational day outing

-- $25 – Provides an arts and crafts supplies for a child to let theircreativity flow.
+- $25 – Provides arts and crafts supplies for a child to let their creativity flow.

 - $50 – Provides a child with nutritious school lunches for 1 month

-- $100 – Funds an art therapy class to provide emotional support for a child or teen.
+- $100 – Funds after school and summer activities for child or teen.

 - $250 – Funds a play day for our children’s program